-We met all 13 criteria for yearly progress.
-As a result, we succeeded at making AYP.
+We met 22 out of 23 criteria for yearly progress.
+Because we fell short in one area, we did not make AYP.

 To meet AYP, elementary schools must meet three criteria.
 First, a certain percentage of students must score at or above Proficient levels on the California Standards Tests (CST): 35.2 percent on the English/language arts test and 37 percent on the math test.
 All ethnic and socioeconomic subgroups of students also must meet these goals.
 Second, the schools must achieve an API of at least 620 or increase the API by one point from the prior year.
 Third, 95 percent of the student body must take the required standardized tests.